syncfusion-content/blazor-docs/blazor/pivot-table/server-side-pivot-engine.md

 > In general, the pivot table is created using the built-in engine for given data source.
 This is an optional feature that allows you to create the pivot table with a server-side pivot engine and external data binding.
 And this option is applicable only for relational data source.

-# Getting Started with Syncfusion Server-side Pivot Engine
+# Getting Started with Syncfusion Blazor Server-side Pivot Engine

 This section briefs the Syncfusion assembly [`Syncfusion.EJ2.Pivot`](https://www.nuget.org/packages/Syncfusion.EJ2.Pivot/), which is used in a server-side application to perform all pivot calculations such as aggregation, filtering, sorting, grouping, and so on, and only the information to be displayed in the pivot table's viewport is passed to the client-side (browser) via web service (Web API) rather than the entire data source.
 It reduces network traffic and improves the rendering performance of the pivot table, especially when dealing with large amounts of data.
 It also works best with virtual scrolling enabled and supports all the pivot table's existing features.